THIS POST IS PART OF THE ULTIMATE GUIDE TO TOTAL KNEE REPLACEMENT

 The ends of the bones in the knee joint are covered with articular cartilage.
 Cartilage is a smooth, slick substance that protects and cushions the bones as you bend and straighten your knee.

-- Osteoarthritis: The most common form of arthritis in the knee.
+- Osteoarthritis: This is the most common form of knee arthritis.
 It is a degenerative wear and tear type of arthritis where the cartilage in the knee joint gradually wears away.
 This causes bone rubbing on bone and can produce bone spurs.
 Osteoarthritis develops slowly, and the pain increases overtime.

 - Rheumatoid arthritis: A chronic disease that attacks multiple joints throughout the body.
 It can affect the same joint on both sides of the body.
 The synovial membrane that covers the knee joint begins to swell, which results in knee pain and stiffness.
 Rheumatoid arthritis is an autoimmune disease which means the immune system attacks the body’s own tissues and damages the cartilage and ligaments while softening the bone.